 Set Initial Conditions

-Initial conditions for solution compositions and solid and gas phase reactants can be read from one or more PHREEQC input files or strings and distributed to the reaction cells.
-The set of reactants assigned to each cell define the types of reactions that can occur in the cell and the initial number of moles of each reactant, for example the initial amount of a mineral or the number of ion-exchange sites.
+Initial conditions for solution compositions and solid and gas phase reactants can be read from one or more PHREEQC input files or strings and then distributed to the reaction cells.
+The set of reactants assigned to each cell defines the types of reactions that can occur in the cell and the initial number of moles of each reactant, for example the initial amount of a mineral or the number of ion-exchange sites.

-A reaction module has at least three IPhreeqc instances, one worker (or more, if using OpenMP), an input-processing instance called the InitialPhreeqc instance, and a utility instance, which can be used for special calculations.
+A reaction module has at least three IPhreeqc instances, one worker (or more, if using OpenMP), an input-processing instance called the InitialPhreeqc instance, and a utility instance, which is for special calculations (optional).
 If using MPI, each process has a reaction module with exactly three IPhreeqc instances.

 The LoadDatabase method loads a PHREEQC database for all of the IPhreeqc instances.
-The PHREEQC database defines a set of elements and corresponding thermodynamic data for the aqueous species and gas and mineral phases derived from these elements.
-The database determines which type of aqueous model will be used—the ion-association, LLNL (Lawrence Livermore National Laboratory) ion-association, Pitzer, or SIT (Specific Interaction Theory) model.
+The PHREEQC database defines a set of elements and corresponding thermodynamic data for the aqueous species, gas components, and mineral phases derived from these elements.
+The database determines which type of aqueous model will be used—the Wateq ion-association, LLNL (Lawrence Livermore National Laboratory) ion-association, Pitzer, or SIT (Specific Interaction Theory) model.
 The database may also contain thermodynamic data for ion-exchange and surface-complexation processes and rate expressions for kinetic reactions.
-Like PHREEQC, it is possible to modify or augment the definitions of the database with other input files; however, care must be taken to ensure that the thermodynamic definitions are consistent for all of the IPhreeqc instances.
-Note that to remove database amendments and redefinitions the PhreeqcRM has to be destroyed and recreated entirely.
+Like PHREEQC, it is possible to modify or augment the definitions of the database with other input files; however, the thermodynamic definitions must be consistent for all of the IPhreeqc instances.

-The RunFile method is used to read and execute a PHREEQC input file by any combination of IPhreeqc instances: worker, InitialPhreeqc, and utility.
+The RunFile method reads and executes a PHREEQC input file by any combination of IPhreeqc instances: worker, InitialPhreeqc, and utility.
 If only initial or boundary conditions are included in the input file, then only the InitialPhreeqc instance needs to run the file.
 If additions to the database are part of an input file, then all of the IPhreeqc instances should run the file so that all instances are using the same thermodynamic data and aqueous model.
-Selected-output definitions (combinations of the PHREEQC data blocks SELECTED_OUTPUT and USER_PUNCH) need to be read by the worker instances to be able to extract selected data for visualization or output to files.
+Selected-output definitions (combinations of the PHREEQC data blocks SELECTED_OUTPUT and USER_PUNCH) need to be read by the worker instances to allow extraction of selected data for visualization or output to files.

 The strategy for assigning initial conditions to the reaction cells is to transfer definitions from the InitialPhreeqc instance to the worker instances.
 Once the InitialPhreeqc instance reads a PHREEQC input file, a set of solution and reactant entities are present within the InitialPhreeqc instance, each identified by an integer user number.
 These entities can be distributed to the reaction cells by use of the InitialPhreeqc2Module method.
 The argument to the method is an array of integers that specifies the entity number for each transport cell for each type of entity.
 The types of entities are as follows: (1) solution, (2) equilibrium phases, (3) exchangers, (4) surfaces, (5) gas phase, (6) solid solutions, and (7) kinetic reactions.
 Solution user numbers for each transport cell are stored first in the array, followed by equilibrium phases user numbers, and so on, equivalent to Fortran storage (nxyz, 7).
 A negative integer indicates that entity is not present in a cell.
-The mapping from transport cells to reaction cells is used to move the entities to the worker instances and to the number the entities in the workers in the reaction-cell numbering system.
+The mapping from transport cells to reaction cells is used to move the entities to the worker instances and to the number the entities in the reaction-cell numbering system.